CCBDA-UPC/Research-projects-2018/README.md

 # Submit your assignment

-You need to create a **PDF** file with the 20 slides and submit it to the Racó together with the GitHub URL containing your report by May 8th 23:59.
+You need to create a **PDF** file with the 20 slides and submit it to the Racó together with the name of the authors and the GitHub URL containing your report by May 8th 23:59.